38d3b7/ps-contracts/README.md

+# Product Starter

+## Overview

+Product Starter is a decentralized product launch and discovery platform that enables creators to launch time-bound NFT campaigns with dynamic pricing.
+The platform features a factory pattern for campaign deployment, ERC721 NFT minting with linear price increases, and refund mechanisms for unsuccessful campaigns.
+The users will be able to purchase NFTs using PYUSD and the NFTs will represent various perks of a certain product they receive.

+## Architecture

+### Tech Stack

+- Solidity for smart contracts
+- Hardhat 3 as a development framework
+- JavaScript for the tests

+### Smart Contracts

+The system consists of two core contracts:

+1. Factory.sol - Campaign factory and platform configuration
+2. NFT.sol - Individual campaign ERC721 NFT contract

+#### Factory

+Deploys and configures individual NFT campaign contracts using such parameters as: name, symbol, minimum required sales, timestamp, start price, price increment, payment token and creator address.
+Maintains platform settings including treasury address, platform fee percentage, and base URI for metadata.

+#### NFT

+Individual campaign contract implementing ERC721 NFT standard with dynamic pricing, time-bound minting, success/failure conditions, and refund mechanisms.
+The contract implements a linear pricing model: currentPrice = startPrice + (priceIncrement × totalEverMinted) The users can mint the NFTs within a specified timeframe and based on the minting price formula.
+Each mint increases the price by the priceIncrement parameter.
+The campaign is considered successful when the minRequiredSales is reached.
+The creator then is able to withdraw their funds by calling withdrawCreatorsFunds function.
+If the campaign fails, the users are able to get their money back by calling claimRefund function.
+To redeem the product perks, the users can simply burn their NFT.

+## AI Usage

+Some test cases were assisted by Claude Code.

 # Sample Hardhat 3 Beta Project (`mocha` and `ethers`)

 This project showcases a Hardhat 3 Beta project using `mocha` for tests and the `ethers` library for Ethereum interactions.